 Growth shares entitle key employees to share in the future growth of the company.
 They are commonly used to reward or incentivise employees but can also be useful for effective inheritance and succession planning.

 What are growth shares?

-Growth shares are a separate class of shares that allow participating employees to share in the future growth in value of the company.
+They are a separate class of shares that allow participating employees to share in the future growth in value of the company.
 There are variations, such as flowering shares and hurdle shares but the basic concept is very similar.

 The rights given to this class of share mean that the shareholder only benefits from the growth in value of the company above a set hurdle.
 The employee has a big incentive to help grow the company because they get a share of the increase in the value of the company.

-The growth shares are usually subject to restrictions on transfer, or forfeiture if specified conditions or targets are not achieved or if the employee ceases employment.
+They are usually subject to restrictions on transfer, or forfeiture if specified conditions or targets are not achieved or if the employee ceases employment.

 The benefits of growth shares

-Growth shares can offer a number of benefits including:
+They can offer a number of benefits including: